keboola/connection-docs/transformations/index.md

 (Marketing data preaggregation, Tableau denormalizer, Integrity checker or Join marketing channels and sales, etc.).

-In Keboola all transformations operate on a copy of the data from Storage in a safe and isolated environment.
-This improves safety, repeatability and traceability of all data operations.
+In Keboola, all transformations operate on a copy of the data from Storage in a safe and isolated environment.
+This improves the safety, repeatability, and traceability of all data operations.
 The process of isolating data is called [**mapping**](/transformations/mappings/).
-The mapping process copies input data from permanent project Storage into a [**staging**](/transformations/mappings/#table-input-mapping) area which represents an ephemeral storage for the purpose of running the transformation **script**.
-The transformation script is executed by a transformation [**backend**](/transformations/#backends).
-To ease the [development](/transformations/#developing-transformations) of the transformation script, all transformations are **automatically versioned**, and you can use a **workspace** which provides a copy of the environment and can be run interactively.
+The mapping process copies input data from permanent project Storage into a [**staging**](/transformations/mappings/#table-input-mapping) area, which represents ephemeral storage to run the transformation **script**.
+The transformation script is executed by a transformation
+[**backend**](/transformations/#backends).
+To ease the [development](/transformations/#developing-transformations)
+of the transformation script, all transformations are **automatically versioned**, and you can use a **workspace** which provides a copy of the environment and can be run interactively.